saidsef/ml-classifier/README.md

 # Machine Learning - News Articles classification with sklearn

-Classify news articles into different categories.
+Classify news articles into different categories using Machine Learning.
 The dataset consists of 5000 documents and 40 categories.

 My goal is to show you how to create a prdictive model that will classify news articles.